Books read March 2008, with date finished:

 Rosencrantz and Guildenstern Are Dead, Tom Stoppard (22nd, r.)

 Rubaiyyat is breath-taking, as always.
 Cherry-Garrard, Carr, Stoppard and Ryman are also happy additions to this month's reading.
 But Barthes' Lover's Discourse is an observed and poignant pattern language of love.
 Recommended.

 The 8 most recent posts are titled

-Filtered for recent computer exploits, Filtered for nice turns of phrase, Fave 10 books from 2017, Filtered for music and history, Filtered for two worlds, I wrote a story and you can read it, Filtered for things to read on your tube ride home, and Filtered for what celebrities and dinosaurs look like.
+Filtered for things to watch, Filtered for water in history, Filtered for recent computer exploits, Filtered for nice turns of phrase, Fave 10 books from 2017, Filtered for music and history, Filtered for two worlds, and I wrote a story and you can read it.